belmind/bobby/README.md

 badword3
 ```
 Bobby will instantly ban these users from chat.
 Make sure that you give the bot moderator privileges if you are running it from a seperate account.

+### Periodic Messages
+The bot currently only sends out a specifc message once every `100` messages in chat.
+This can be found and changed in `config.py`.

 ## Contributing
 Pull requests are welcome.
 Please make sure to update tests as appropriate.